Blaine Robison, M.A.

 5 Therefore indeed Peter was kept in the prison, but prayer was fervently being made by the congregation to God concerning him.

-Therefore: Grk. oun, conj. indeed: Grk. mén, a particle of affirmation; indeed, verily, truly.
+Therefore: Grk. oun, an inferential conj., which is used here to indicate a conclusion connected with data immediately preceding, 'so, therefore, consequently, then.' indeed: Grk. mén, a particle of affirmation; indeed, verily, truly.
 Many versions do not translate the particle.
 Peter was kept: Grk. tēreō, impf. pass., may mean (1) to maintain in a secure state with a focus on personal interest or obligation; keep; or (2) to be in compliance in regard to instruction; keep, observe.
 The first meaning applies here. in: Grk. en, prep. generally used to mark position, lit. "in" or "within," and in composition may be translated "in, on, at, by, or with." the prison: Grk. ho phulakē.
 See the previous verse.

 Escape from Prison, 12:6-19